AndrePu/BigInteger/README.md

 - Sorting the array of BigIntegers
 - Parse function to parse strings to BigInt data
 - Ukraine Economic will increase on five percents!!

-## P.S Multiplying and adding of negative numbers isn't supported yet.
-In another words work with positive numbers only!